unipept/libsais-packed/README.md

 ```
 ./build_ssa -s 3 input.txt output.ssa
 ```
-This command builds an SSA with sparseness factor 3, treats the input as proteomic data, and uses the optimized algorithm.
+This command builds an SSA with sparseness factor 3 and uses the optimized algorithm.

 ## Libsais
 This tool contains a modified fork of the `libsais` library.
 The libsais library is a tool for fast linear time suffix array based on induced sorting algorithm described in the following papers: